-The program consists of a minimum of 42 credit hours of approved course work, not counting the required program prerequisites.
-The program is arranged in a common core of 24 credits (eight courses) that all students are required to take, combined with an additional 18 credits (six courses) of electives or concentration courses.
+The program consists of 36-42 credit hours (depending on experience) of approved course work, not counting the required program prerequisites.
+The program is arranged in a common core of 21 credits (7 courses) that all students are required to take, combined with an additional 15-21 credits (5-7 courses) of electives or concentration courses.
 Electives for the program consist of all MPA courses offered that are not designated as core courses.
-Other graduate courses in the University may be considered for meeting MPA elective requirements with the consent of the MPA director.
+Other graduate courses in the University may be considered for meeting MPA elective requirements with the consent of the MPA director…

 Students who wish to specialize to a greater degree in the MPA program have the option of completing up to 12 credits of courses in any one of the following additional concentrations: